UI-Research/gates-mobility-metrics-pages/running-pages-documentation.md

 #1 Spin up a large EC2 instance using the elastic analytics Launch template:
  - Gabe recommends c6a.32xlarge
  - Note that you may not have credentials to  do this and may need to reach out to the AWS Goverance team for assistance (use the ec2 intake form: https://app.smartsheet.com/b/form/2c9200302b9941cebc0b61e945653f48)
+ - This step may not be necessary if an instance has already been spun up and is currently "off".
+If this is the case, instead of taking the actions above, you will need to (1) ssh into the instance and (2) rerun the rocker docker image.
+More guidance on how to do this can be found on the AWS Governance Confluence page.

 #2 Connect to the EC2 instance.
 You can only connect to an RStudio GUI running on the instance from a remote desktop so you should:
   - Go to Urban Users (or another remote desktop)
   - Go to the link that is sent to you in the email by etyagi@urban.org.
 The link is also ec2-[IPV4 address separated by hypens.
-Ex: 54-161-108-151].compute-1.amazonaws.com:8787
+Ex: 001-002-003-004].compute-1.amazonaws.com:8787
   - Log in using the credentials shared in the email you receive

 #3 Clone the pages repo: